FakeBuild/Xake/implnotes.md

  * if dependency artifact was rebuilt
  * if there no dependencies at all (e.g. "clean" task), otherwise with incremental builds it will never rebuild
  * in case action is marked with alwaysRerun
+ * environment variable or script variable the script or any task requests is changed

 ### Option 2.
 Analyze last run
 This option is found in "shake" project.
 It stores all targets and their dependencies in database.
 Whenever the target is requested it checks